There are so many days out in Wales to enjoy on a family holiday that it can be difficult to choose the best things to do to suit the whole family.

 - Barry Island Pleasure Park

-Catering for every age group, this is a popular day out in Wales for families.
+Catering for every age group, this is a popular family day out in Wales.
 Discover the Margam deer herd that roam the park, see beautiful trees and shrubs in the gardens, look out for friendly animals on the farm trail, burn off some energy in the adventure play area and picnic in the castle grounds.
 The more energetic family members can try a range of outdoor activities such as Go Ape, bike hire and Go Karts.
 A busy events schedule means there is always something fun going on, including family fun days, living history weekends, and food and craft festivals.

 More country parks in Wales